bridgecrewio/aws-modernization-workshop-bridgecrew/content/sca/20_prerequisites/2003_deploy_the_bank.md

 ![alt_text](images/cfBridgecrewAPIToken.png "image_tooltip")

 5\.
 Select “NEXT”.
-There are no further configuration options needed, `select the checkbox` to confirm IAM roles will be created through this automation, then select `Create stack` Click through to create the stack.
+There are no further configuration options needed.
+Select the checkbox to confirm IAM roles will be created through this automation, then select `Create stack`.
+Click through to create the stack.

 ![alt_text](images/cfCreateStack.png "image_tooltip")